-Next, you need to specify what you saw or heard that caused you to suspect abuse and when it occurred.
-General comments are not helpful to law enforcement.
-As an example, "My nephew has been ripping off his grandmother for years" is not as helpful information as "My nephew, John Smith, took his grandmother's checkbook, and I heard him threaten her if she didn't write him a check out of it last Sunday."
+Next, you need to specify what you saw or heard that caused you to suspect exploitation and when it occurred.
+General comments like “My nephew has been ripping off his grandmother for years!” are not helpful to law enforcement and legal professionals.
+Instead, a detailed account such as, “My nephew, John Smith, took his grandmother's wallet, and I heard him threaten her if she didn't write him a check out of it last Sunday,” is far more substantial.

 Law enforcement needs witnesses and other evidence to make its case against an abuser.
 If you can, be sure to identify any other witnesses who are aware of the suspected abuse.
 The more specific and supportive information you can provide, the stronger the case against the abuser will be, whether it results in a criminal trial, a revocation of their power of attorney, the appointment of a guardian for the elder or a restraining order against the abuser.

 If you believe that an aging loved one is a victim of any type of crime, it is crucial to speak up.
 Reporting it takes the matter out of your hands and enables law enforcement and/or social services agencies to protect the senior in question.

 It may be difficult to report the suspected abuser, especially if it is someone you or your loved one is close to.
 Many elders are intimidated by their abusers and are too frightened to report the problem themselves.
 Your loved one may even discourage you from going to APS or the police about this matter, but you must do your part to protect those who are vulnerable.